 *this article contains affiliate links for your convenience, see full disclosures here

-Materials for canvas painting with vinyl
+Materials for stenciling on canvas

 Canvas – I bought a pack of blank canvas boards that fit into those really check standard black frames that you can get everywhere.
 There are tons of options available on Amazon including this one that I used.